-The Combined Inversion of Surface and AeRosol (CISAR) algorithm is an advanced mathematical method developed by Rayference for the joint retrieval of surface reflectance and aerosol properties from observations acquired by space-based imagers.
+The Combined Inversion of Surface and Atmosphere pRoperties (CISAR) algorithm is an advanced mathematical method developed by Rayference for the joint retrieval of surface reflectance and aerosol or cloud properties from observations acquired by space-based imagers.

 The CISAR algorithm relies on the FASTRE radiative transfer model that describes surface reflectance and atmospheric absorption/scattering processes.
 The lowest level represents the surface.
-The lower layer hosts the aerosols.
+The lower layer hosts the scattering particles (aerosols and clouds).
 Molecular scattering and absorption are also taking place in that layer which is radiatively coupled with the surface for both the single and the multiple scattering.
-The upper layer is only subject to molecular absorption.
+The upper layer is only subject to molecular absorption (Govaerts and Luffarelli, 2018).

-The inversion of the FASTRE model within the CISAR algorithm against sateillite observations provides accurate estimates of the surface reflectance field, aerosol concentration and single scattering properties in each processed spectral band.
-An estimate of the retrieval uncertainty is also provided.
+The inversion of the FASTRE model within the CISAR algorithm against satellite observations provides accurate estimates of the surface reflectance field, aerosol concentration and single scattering properties in each processed spectral band (Luffarelli and Govaerts, 2019).

 The inversion relies on the Optimal Estimation approach based on Bayes' theorem.
 This one-dimensional variational retrieval scheme seeks an optimal balance between information that can be derived from the observations, and the one that is derived from prior knowledge of the system.
 An estimate of the retrieval uncertainty is also provided following a formal mathematical framework to propagate the uncertainty (A. Sayer et al., 2020).